 Once your customer has successfully made it through the threshold, they’ll feel a sense of renewed energy and excitement about what’s to come.
-This is also an excellent time for you to emphasise that there are still plenty of benefits to be gained from using your product/service in future by sharing news or updates on any new features etc.
+This is also an excellent time for you to emphasise that there are still plenty of benefits to be gained from using your product/service in future.
+This is possible by sharing news or updates on any new features etc.

 12. Return with the elixir

 The final stage of the journey is all about celebrating your customer’s success and sharing how their life has changed as a result.
-The ultimate prize that they receive might be a cause for celebration, self-awareness, or the end of the conflict, but whatever it is, it represents three things: change, success, and proof of their journey.
+The ultimate prize that they receive might be a cause for celebration.
+It can also be self-awareness, or the end of the conflict, but whatever it is, it represents three things.
+Change, success, and proof of their journey.